rabdiego/Snake-game/README.md

 | Programs used | VSCode, GIMP, FL Studio |

 ## How tu use
+You'll need the `pygame` module installed in order to run this program.

 Using the `wasd` keys, you can move the snake.

 You can see your current score in the bottom right corner.